-Level B Level F Students gradua programme will: ting from an accredited Students graduating from an accredited programme will, building on the Level B learning outcomes: have a know understand necessary for support app engineering processes; have a know understand mathematic chemical en vledge and ing of mathematics or the analysis of, and to plications of, key chemical principles and vledge and ing of basic al models relevant to gineering: have a comprehensive knowledge and understanding of mathematics and scientific principles relevant to chemical engineering, demonstrated primarily through their ability to apply them to the solution of complex engineering problems. have a know understand principles, r aspects of p biochemistr science, to of chemical vledge and ing of scientific namely the relevant hysics, chemistry, y, biology and materials enable the understanding engineering principles; have knowle understand use of mate selection of construction and design edge of and ing of the engineering rials, such as in the materials of n, corrosion protection, of novel products; have a basic relevant pri understanding of nciples from engineering disciplines commonly associated with chemical engineering.
+Level B Level F Students graduatir programme will: ng from an accredited Students graduating from an accredited programme will, building on the Level B learning outcomes: necessary for support appli engineering p processes; have a knowle understandin g of mathematics the analysis of, and to cations of, key chemical principles and edge and g of basic models relevant to have a comprehensive knowledge and understanding of mathematics and scientific principles relevant to chemical engineering, demonstrated primarily through their ability to apply them to the solution of complex engineering problems. aspects of ph biochemistry science, to er use of materia selection of n construction, g of the engineering als, such as in the nderstanding of iples from engineering disciplines commonly associated with chemical engineering.